Rainyan/jump-to-audible-tabs/README.md

 ### Context menu
 For more control, the addon also offers a context menu with some additional options.

-Right-click on any browser page or a tab (tab menu is currently supported by Firefox only), and choose the corresponding action from the "Jump to Audible Tabs" context menu:
+Right-click on any browser page or a tab (the tab context menu is currently supported by Firefox only), and choose the corresponding action from the "Jump to Audible Tabs" context menu:

 ![Example image of the context menu](https://user-images.githubusercontent.com/6595066/234595280-1a239852-5c34-4db2-a8c3-8a4152e7c33f.png)